stressedplants/SinglePlantOmics/desync_gene_expr/outputs/outputs_summary.md

 # Summary of outputs

-These folders separate the outputs (i.e. anything produced by the code that is not an image).

 -   `tpm_tables` contains processed gene expression data.
 There are different versions with different normalisations.
+These are used as inputs to `desync_python_scripts`.
 -   `clustering_and_DE` contains info on differentially expressed genes and related clustering (without pseudotime)
--   `pseudotime` contains outputs related to pseudotime inference.
+-   `pseudotime` contains outputs related to pseudotime inference, smooting, and downstream analysis.
--   `pseudotime_analysis` contains downstream analysis of pseudotime results
--   `network_analysis` contains outputs related to GRN inference